pr-suresh/IMDb_Rating_Linear_regression/README.md

 ## Tools used

 Beautiful Soup for Web scraping

 Stats Ordinary Least Squares

 Linear regression

 Ridge regression

 Lasso Regularization

 Numpy

 Pandas

 Seaborn

 Matplotlib

 ## Conclusion
-Based on the movies analyzed, a movie production company can see the Votes, Runtime, Genre of Biography and Animation seem to have a positive impact on the IMDB rating whereas Horror movies seem to have a negative impact on the ratings.
+Based on the movies analyzed, the Votes, Runtime, Genre of Biography and Animation seem to have a positive impact on the IMDB rating whereas Horror movies seem to have a negative impact on the ratings.